adham208/TuneWave/README.md

 - ### Version 0.4 (Some Cooler Stuff)
     Now we've got a dynamic timestamp that shows "the current playback time" ain't that cool ?
+- ### Version 0.5
+    In this version we made a breakthrough now we can use the seek bar.